 Coaching Children and Teens with ADHD is offered at Pease in Portsmouth and in Manchester and is geared to a broad range of professionals, including special educators, teachers, mental health professionals, guidance and pastoral counselors, healthcare providers and other professionals who work with children and teens with ADHD.

-Certificate requires completion of two "required" workshops and three "elective" workshops within a two year period.
+Certificate requires completion of five "elective" workshops within a two year period.